 XML Schema and DFDL properties are used to control constraints on the terminals of the above grammar, as well as repetition (the "*" operator), and alternatives (the "|" operator).
 For a given set of XML Schema and DFDL properties, and prior data, any terminal may be allowed to be length zero, to contain specific data, or to contain a variety of different admissible data.

-Some definitions are needed to cover the range of representations that are possible in the data stream for an element.
+Some definitions are needed to cover the range of representations that are possible in the data stream for an occurrence of an element.
 The representations are:

 Nil Representation